 Crowdfunding is a way you can test whether your app will do good in the market or not.
 Platforms like Kickstarter and Indiegogo are a filled with MVPs that get funding from people who find the product interesting enough.
 This gives your product exposure to a group of interested and active users.
 These interested users are evangelists and investors who test your MVP efficiently.
 The money raised from these platforms will help in building the final product to launch in the market.

 Having a blog is like having a platform for two-way communication with the prospect users of your product.
 It is the most crucial and foundational aspect that allows open communication between product teams and the market experts.
 Blogs are a way to discuss and gather feedback about a product.
 This will give you an honest opinion about the product by seeing how much keenness the users are showing.

 3. Customer interviews

 Talking face to face with customers provide the most honest reviews.
 People may lie or sugarcoat the opinions online but when it comes to face to face feedback, it’s as honest as it can get.
 Interviewing the customers is usually done in a casual manner but is rather descriptive.
 The interviewee states assumed problems to get feedback on the same.

 It is quite obvious that if an image can speak a thousand words then a video can speak millions.
 Explainer videos can be used by developers to demonstrate the functionality of the product and answer questions like what, how and why.
-At the end of the video, the viewer must be clear about what the product is, how it works and why does he need it.
+At the end of the video, the viewer must be clear about what the product is, how it works and why he needs it.
 Dropbox is an example in such a case.
 They used a video to gather subscriptions for a product that didn’t even exist.